e-gun/HipparchiaBuilder/README.md

 After `config.ini` has been properly edited you can run `makecorpora.py`.
 A default installation will be pre-configured to build all of the databases on the first run.

+Little or no little editing of `config.ini` is required to get a working build.
+You can get away with zero edits if you position the raw data in the default locations (i.e., in subfolders under `../HipparchiaData/`.
+Otherwise you have to make sure that `phi`, `tlg`, `...` inside of `config.ini` all point to the locations where you have staged the data.

+If you do not know where/how to find `../HipparchiaData/latin/` or `/Volumes/PHI0005`, you might have problems.
+You will need to learn the basics of how to read and edit file path names so that you know where to put things.

+To build, you just call the `makecorpora.py` script.

 ```
     % cd ~/hipparchia_venv/HipparchiaBuilder/
     % ./makecorpora.py